 Directed by Oz Perkins (Legally Blonde, Psycho II), Gretel and Hansel is a delightfully eerie retelling of an age-old tale.
 When title characters, the brother and sister duo, leave their home to escape a depressed, near-homicidal mother, the find themselves cold and hungry; lost in the woods.

-The film never discloses whether or not what is to follow is actually happening or is merely a result of their wild, nature-sourced meal.
+The movie never discloses whether or not what is to follow is actually happening or is merely a result of their wild, nature-sourced meal.
 After a little hallucinogenic hilarity, the pair discover a hidden cabin, deep in the darkest depths of the woods and smelling cake, decide to investigate.

 It will come as no surprise to you when I tell you this dubious dwelling is home to an evil witch (Alice Krige) with a penance for eating children.
 Contrary to the ancient fairy tale, where the house is made of gingerbread and everything is edible; the creepy cottage is just an ordinary – if somewhat rundown – home; it’s the occupant that is the cause for major concern.